 Features

 Bluetooth technology uses radio waves to communicate between devices.
-Most of these radio waves have a range of 15-50 feet [11].
+Most of these radio waves have a range of 5-15 meters [11].

-According to the official Bluetooth website, Bluetooth uses a low-power signal with a maximum range of 50 feet with sufficient speed to enable the transmission of data [11].
+According to the official Bluetooth website, Bluetooth uses a low-power signal with a maximum range of 10 meters with sufficient speed to enable the transmission of data [11].

 The pairing process identifies and connects any two devices to each other.
 It also prevents interference from other non-paired Bluetooth devices in the area [11].